-Proposition 1 Ecosystem Restoration and Water Quality Grant Program
+Ecosystem Restoration and Water Quality Grant Program

-In Prop.
-1, $50 million is identified for the Conservancy “for competitive grants for multibenefit ecosystem and watershed protection and restoration projects in accordance with statewide priorities.”
-(Sec.
-79730 and 79731).
-Per Prop.
-1 and the Conservancy’s enabling legislation, emphasis will be placed on projects using public lands and those that “maximize voluntary landowner participation in projects that provide measureable and long-lasting habitat or species improvements in the Delta.”
-To the extent feasible, projects need to promote state planning priorities and sustainable communities strategies consistent with Government Code 65080(b)(2)(B).
-Furthermore, all proposed projects must be consistent with statewide priorities as identified in Prop.
-1, the California Water Action Plan, the Conservancy’s enabling legislation, the Delta Plan, and the Conservancy’s Strategic Plan.
+In Proposition 1, $50 million is identified for the Conservancy “for competitive grants for multibenefit ecosystem and watershed protection and restoration projects in accordance with statewide priorities” (California Water Code Sections 79730 and 79731).
+Per Proposition 1 and the Conservancy’s enabling legislation (Public Resources Code Sections 32300 to 32381), emphasis will be placed on projects using public lands and those that “maximize voluntary landowner participation in projects that provide measurable and long-lasting habitat or species improvements in the Delta” (California Water Code Section 79710).

-- Ecosystem Restoration and Enhancement
+- Ecosystem Protection, Restoration, and Enhancement

 - Water Quality